RaeesBhatti/skycatch-project/README.md

 ### Exporting as CSV
 You can use `export-dynamodb` program to export DynamoDB entries as CSV.
 Run `make dynamoexport` in project directory and it will spit out a `output.csv`.

+## Flaws
+Following are some known flaws in `EventsProcessor` function:
+* Library for parsing EXIF data is not as widely used compared to other libs in JS landscape.
+* Library for parsing XMP data is not as widely used compared to other libs in JS landscape.
+* We're throwing an error if the image has more than one instance XMP document (opening and closing tags).
+But it is technically possible to have more than documents in the latest specs.
+* We're trying to get `string` value for most of the properties.
+Which results in sub-optimal representations some times.
+* There is some problem with XP tags representation in EXIF data.